djtms/tenfivecoin/README.md

 ----------------

 TenfiveCoin is a lite version of Bitcoin using scrypt-adaptive-N as a proof-of-work algorithm.
- - 1 minute block target
+ - 1.5 minute block target
- - subsidy halves in 840k blocks (~4 years)
- - 100 000 000 000(one hundred billion) total coins
+ - 10.5 million total coins
- - Random block reward
- - Every block to retarget difficulty with Kimotos Gravity Well algorithm
+ - Every block after block 1000 to retarget difficulty with Kimotos Gravity Well algorithm

 For more information, as well as an immediately useable, binary version of the TenfiveCoin client sofware, see http://www.tenfivecoin.com